 Data deposit and linking

 Elsevier encourages authors to deposit raw data sets underpinning their research publication in data repositories, and to enable interlinking of articles and data.
-Please visit http://www.elsevier.com/databaselinking for more information on depositing and linking your data with a supported data repository.3D radiological data
+Please visit https://www.elsevier.com/databaselinking for more information on depositing and linking your data with a supported data repository.

 Online proof correction